netgen/local-development-setup/nginx/ssl/README.md

 already registered there.
 Just make sure to restart NGINX so that it becomes aware of the new server certificate.

-You an also generate a new certificate, using your own server certificate configuration file.
-In this case you can optionally reuse the existing Root CA certificate and execute only steps 2 and 3, adapting the commands to provide your own configuration and output files.
+You can also generate a new certificate, using your own server certificate configuration file.
+In this case you can optionally reuse the existing RCA certificate and execute only steps 2 and 3, adapting the commands to provide your own configuration and output files.